TheStaticTurtle/website_blog/content/posts/20250319_UltranetAdventuresPart1/index.md

 ## Why

-In my last article about the opensource SDI to fiber converter, I briefly talked about my brand new MPO-12 cable with 12 OM3 fibers.
+In my last article about the opensource SDI to fiber converter, I briefly talked about my brand new MPO-12 cable with 12 OM3 fibers 🔦.
-I've also hinted that I might use the two spare fibers I had for audio.
+I've also hinted that I might use the two spare fibers I had for audio 🔊.

 When I first started this project there were three "mainstream" ways I thought I could do this:

-- [S/PDIF (Sony/Philips Digital Interface)](https://en.wikipedia.org/wiki/S/PDIF) (or it's proffestional big brother [AES/EBU](https://en.wikipedia.org/wiki/AES3)) is a type of digital audio interface.
-The signal is transmitted over various connectors, or even fibre-optic cables.
+- [S/PDIF (Sony/Philips Digital Interface)](https://en.wikipedia.org/wiki/S/PDIF) (or it's proffestional big brother [AES/EBU](https://en.wikipedia.org/wiki/AES3)) is a digital audio interface transmitted over various connectors, or even fibre-optic cables.
 This would be the most obvious option, AES3 can already be transmitted over fiber so it wouldn't be that difficult to adapt it to OM3 with an SFP module for example.
     - The main upside is that there are plenty of modules that already exist to convert analog to digital and vice-versa
-    - The main downside is that it is only two channels per link
+    - The main downside is that it is only two channels per link 🤔
 - [ADAT Lightpipe](https://en.wikipedia.org/wiki/ADAT_Lightpipe) Lightpipe uses the same connection hardware as S/PDIF: fiber optic cables (hence its name) to carry data, with Toslink connectors and optical transceivers at either end.
 The main difference stems from the fact that ADAT supports up to 8 audio channels at 48 kHz, 24 bit.
-    - The main upside is that 8 channels is plenty
+    - The main upside is that 8 channels is pretty good
     - The main downside is that from some quick reasearch there isn't a recent IC or implementation that exists and devices that implement the protocol cost way too much for my use.
-- [Dante](https://en.wikipedia.org/wiki/Dante_(networking)) / [AES67](https://en.wikipedia.org/wiki/AES67), they are a combination of software, hardware, and network protocols that delivers uncompressed, multi-channel, low-latency digital audio over a standard Ethernet network using Layer 3 IP packets.
+- [Dante](https://en.wikipedia.org/wiki/Dante_(networking)) / [AES67](https://en.wikipedia.org/wiki/AES67), they are a combination of software, hardware, and network protocols that delivers uncompressed, multi-channel, low-latency digital audio over a standard Ethernet network 🌐 using Layer 3 IP packets.
-    - The main upside is that there are plenty of channels (max 512), it's easy to **use** and it's implemented on a bunch of devices
+    - The main upside is that there are plenty of channels (max 512) 📈, it's easy to **use** and it's implemented on a bunch of devices
-    - The main downside is that implementing it to get low latency is going to be a nightmare
+    - The main downside is that implementing it to get low latency ⏱ is going to be a nightmare

-I didn't really like any of these, I did try to build a prototype ADAT board based on the AL1401/A1L402 ICs but I didn't have any luck.
+I didn't really like any of these 😕, I did try to build a prototype ADAT board based on the AL1401/A1L402 ICs but I didn't have any luck 🙁.

-Then the universe dropped this gem from Christian Noeding:
+Then the universe dropped this gem 💎 from Christian Noeding:

 {{< og "https://www.youtube.com/watch?v=c7VGjq9yp8g" >}}

 And this is really what kickstarted the whole thing.
-From the video, it seemed that Ultranet is somewhat based on two AES3 signals each containing 8 channels.
+From the video, it seemed that Ultranet, a protocol that I seen but never used is somewhat based on two AES3 signals each containing 8 channels.
-This would mean either 8 channels bi-directional or 16 uni-directional.
+This would mean either 8 channels bi-directional or 16 uni-directional channels on two fiber 🤩.
-Moreover I do have (limited) access to hardware that can send and receive ultranet so I can easilly test my implementation.
+Moreover I do have (limited) access to hardware that can send and receive ultranet so I can easily test my implementation.

-Pretty good so lets get started.

 *Note: for the story's sake events and discoveries aren't neccesarally in chronological order.*

 ## Research

-As always I did some research, this part also contains discoveries I made along the project.
+As always I did some research 📜, this part also contains discoveries I made along the project.

 ### AES/EBU